-Lawler compares the two teams in several critical areas.
-He also make a prediction on the game's final score.
+Army visits Ball State on Saturday.
+ArmySports.com's Jim Lawler compares the two teams in several critical areas.
+We also make a prediction on the game's final score.

-Black Knights return to Michie Stadium after three straight road losses to face the Ball State
+Black Knights travel to Muncie, Indiana to face the Ball State

 ARMY PASSING OFFENSE